Online Learning: A Modern Introduction Using Convex Optimization: FTRL with Linearized Losses

-On the other hand in FTRL with linearized losses, we can use $\psi_t(\bx) = \frac{\sqrt{t}}{2}\|\bx\|_2^2 + i_V(\bx)$ and it is easy to verify that the update in \eqref{eq:ftrl_update_linear} becomes
+On the other hand in \ac{FTRL} with linearized losses, we can use $\psi_t(\bx) = \frac{\sqrt{t}}{2}\|\bx\|_2^2$ and it is easy to verify that the update in \eqref{eq:ftrl_update_linear} becomes

-While the regret guarantee would be the same for these two updates, from an intuitive point of view OMD seems to be loosing a lot of potential information due to the projection and the fact that we only memorize the projected iterate. \end{example}
+While the regret guarantee would be the same for these two updates, from an intuitive point of view, \ac{OMD} seems to be losing a lot of potential information due to the fact that we only memorize the projected iterate. \end{example}